motion/orbit/notes/next-nate.md

+- can make startup faster by not loading all panes:
+  - this.nextItem in OrbitStore can be this.nextItem[paneId]
+  - then the updateItem reaction can await when(() => isVisible)

 - document for apps + apis

 - an API explorer interface that uses our forms + an object describing typed arguments, and then shows results in a table. shows your current apps in a sidebar, lets you test them all easily and see their APIs